GLBRC/sppIDer/README.md

 ### Generate Pipeline Input Files

 _Use of the included combineRefGenomes.py script produces an output that can be used multiple times with different data.
-You may need to first execute this script to prepare files for your pipeline._
+You may need to first execute this script to prepare files for your pipeline.
+We can override the default sppIDer image behavior and do this as follows._

 Usage info for combining desired reference genomes:
 ```
-docker run --rm -it --entrypoint=/usr/bin/python2.7 glbrc/sppider scripts/combineRefGenomes.py -h
+docker run --rm -it --entrypoint=/usr/bin/python2.7 glbrc/sppider /tmp/sppIDer/scripts/combineRefGenomes.py -h

 	usage: combineRefGenomes.py [-h] --out OUT --key KEY [--trim TRIM]